rolopogo/ValheimMods/Gizmo/Gizmo/README.md

 ### Thunderstore

-  1. **Disable or uninstall** the existing `Gizmo v1.0.0` mod by Rolo
+  1. **Disable or uninstall** the existing `Gizmo v1.0.0` mod by Rolo.
-  2. Go to Settings > Import local mod > select `ComfyGizmo_v1.3.1.zip`
+  2. Go to Settings > Import local mod > select `ComfyGizmo_v1.4.0.zip`.
-  3. Click "OK/Import local mod" on the pop-up for information
+  3. Click "OK/Import local mod" on the pop-up for information.

 ## Changelog

+### 1.4.0 (WIP)

+  * Create a new GameObject `ComfyGizmo` to maintain the current Quaternion rotation state.
+  * Re-ordered the mapping/assignment of original Gizmo's prefab XYZ roots/transforms per request by Jere.
+  * Increased the snap-angles maximum from 128 to 256.
+  * Moved plugin configuration logic into its own class `PluginConfig`.

 ### 1.3.1